ovh/public-cloud-examples/terraform/wordpress-k8s-mysql/README.md

 ## Operation

 ### Layer 1
-* Deployment of a managed kubernetes cluster with its node-pool
+* Deployment of a managed Kubernetes cluster with its node-pool

 ### Layer 2
 * Deployment of a managed MySQL DB with its OVHcloud user